Yamato-Security/hayabusa/doc/AboutRuleCreation-English.md

 * `allowlist`: rule will be skipped if there is any match found in the list of regular expressions in the file that you specify in this field.

 ### regexes and allowlist keywords
-Hayabusa has two built-in regular expression files:
+Hayabusa has two built-in regular expression files used for the `.\rules\hayabusa\default\alerts\System\7045_CreateOrModiftySystemProcess-WindowsService_MaliciousServiceInstalled.yml` file:
 * `./config/regex/detectlist_suspicous_services.txt`: to detect suspicious service names
 * `./config/regex/allowlist_legitimate_services.txt`: to allow legitimate services